 Analogue outputs

+Any suitable analogue method is allowable under this Code of Practice so long as the relevant accuracy requirement is maintained, the following examples are for illustrative purposes and not all required by an Asset Meter.

 Pulse Output – a weighted pulse (e.g. 50kWh/imp) with a suitable rate at full load.
 For example between 0.1 and 2 pulses per second with a nominal duration of 80mS per pulse; or